-Developing a Parenting Agreement with Seattle Child Custody Attorneys
+Developing a Parenting Plan with a Seattle Child Custody Law Firm

 Issues around children can be some of the most complex and emotional, because there are so many things to be decided, and after all, these are your children!
 I know how important my child and our relationship is to me.
-Because parenting is so important, when dealing with custody and parenting plan issues, you should be working with Seattle child custody attorneys you trust.
+Because parenting is so important, when dealing with custody and parenting plan issues, you should be working with a Seattle child custody law firm you trust.

 If the two of you can reach an agreement on parenting outside of court, that agreement is likely to last better over time because both of you have had a say in it and because it addresses YOUR family’s needs and issues rather than just those of a generic family.

 If you and the other parent are able to reach agreement on the custody and parenting arrangements, the court will generally accept your agreed parenting plan as long as the court feels the plan is good for the child.
 That includes preserving the child’s relationship with both parents to the extent possible.
 I did once see a court reject a parenting plan that was too open ended, as this did not provide a predictable schedule for the child and potentially could leave the child in a position of having to choose loyalties between the parents.

 If the two of you are NOT able to reach agreement, then the court will need to decide the custody and parenting arrangements for you.
 Obviously this is not ideal, as it takes some of the decision making about your own children out of your hands.
 For that reason we do recommend non-litigation methods for reaching agreements, such as mediation or collaborative divorce.
 By finding ways to work together, even when that is difficult, rather than escalating into a fight, you increase the odds of working out a settlement on the custody issues that will benefit both parents and children far into the future.
 Our Seattle child custody attorneys can discuss these options with you.